gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 form of `distribution` requires the data transmitted between client and server (or peers) to be serialized.

-Now, if you have configured GemFire to use PDX for serialization (instead of Java serialization, for instance) you can also set the `pdx-read-serialized` attribute to `true` in your configuration of the GemFire server(s), as follows:
+Now, if you have configured [vmware-gemfire-short-name] to use PDX for serialization (instead of Java serialization, for instance) you can also set the `pdx-read-serialized` attribute to `true` in your configuration of the [vmware-gemfire-short-name] server(s), as follows:

 ```highlight
 <gfe:cache pdx-read-serialized="true"/>
 ```

-Alternatively, you can set the `pdx-read-serialized` attribute to `true` for a GemFire cache client application, as follows:
+Alternatively, you can set the `pdx-read-serialized` attribute to `true` for a [vmware-gemfire-short-name] cache client application, as follows:

 ```highlight
 <gfe:client-cache pdx-read-serialized="true"/>